 Not a fish eater?
 Not to worry—farmers throughout the region grow a variety of fresh produce.
 In fact, Prince Edward Island’s agricultural industry has earned it the nickname “the Garden of the Gulf.”
 Since potatoes are the province’s most important crop, it’s the place to go for delicious potato dishes.

 Be sure to sample some of the region’s famous blueberries, which reach peak season in August, as well as food with Acadian influences.
 The French-speaking Acadians settled in the Canadian Maritimes near the end of the 16th century after migrating from France, and brought their farming traditions with them.
 The provinces’ abundance of potatoes turned into a culinary staple, and one Acadian dish that’s still popular in the present-day Maritimes is poutine râpée, or boiled potato dumplings with a pork filling.

 Do you want to visit the Canadian Maritimes?
-Tell us in the comments, or check out our new tour itinerary here.
+Tell us why in the comments.